Expression.Not Method (Expression)

 If expression.Type is a user-defined type that defines the unary not operator, the MethodInfo that represents that operator is the implementing method.

-If the implementing method is not a null reference (Nothing in Visual Basic):
+If the implementing method is not null:

 If expression.Type is assignable to the argument type of the implementing method, the node is not lifted.
 The type of the node is the return type of the implementing method.